 Examinations and Examination Schedules

 Please contact Stephanie Bossaller to schedule ALL examinations (electronic and paper) at least two weeks prior to the start of an instructional period to assist you in coordinating all your testing needs.
 A testing period has been designated in the College from 7-8:50AM and attempts will be made to schedule during this time.

 Students should be made aware of dates and times of exams on the first day of class.
 These requirements are necessary to plan for and administer tests of appropriate length to those students with ADA accommodations and who are allowed additional testing time.
-Except for makeup examinations, tests should be of the same format for all students UNLESS there is an accommodation recommended by the Office of Disability Services.
-If you have questions regarding this matter, please contact the Associate Dean for Student and Alumni Affairs (ADA representative) or the Associate Dean for Academic Affairs.
+Except for makeup examinations, tests should be of the same format for all students UNLESS there is an accommodation recommended by the Disability Center.
+If you have questions regarding this matter, please contact the Associate Dean for Student and Alumni Affair (ADA representative) or the Associate Dean for Academic Affair.
 Stephanie will work with the course coordinates to schedule all ADA students.

 All CVM electronic exams and quizzes are given in Blackboard using a special LOCK DOWN Browser – exclusively available on the machines in the Histology Lab (W-240 Vet.
 Med.
 Bldg.), the Computer Lab (W-234O) and our smaller secure Testing room (W-216).
 This browser prohibits running other programs, copying, pasting and printing while taking an exam.

 Allowing the students to see their raw scores and answers is not mandatory and up to the discretion of the instructor.
 An instructor may allow this immediately after an exam or may schedule a review session (proctored by the instructor) for the class after the exam has been validated.
 Due to time and space constraints, individual appointments with Stephanie Bossaller can no longer be utilized for student test review.
 The session may be scheduled in the computer and/or histology laboratory.